Tabular Editor 3: January 2026 Release

 NOTE

-A language in Preview means that the translations have been proofread by a human and can be chosen when installing the Tabular Editor 3.
-Languages marked as Beta have been translated by AI but not proofread, and can only be selected in Tabular Editor 3.
+Languages listed above have been proofread by a human and can be chosen when installing Tabular Editor 3.
+Languages marked as Beta have been translated by AI but haven't been proofread, and can only be selected in Tabular Editor 3.
 Our plan is to proofread beta languages over the next couple of releases.

 Our criteria for a language going into GA are: